cesar-rocha/cesar-rocha/README.md

 ## 🛠️ Approaches & Methods

-- Ocean observations
-- Numerical modeling
-- Applied mathematics
+- Data from novel observational platforms and high-resolution numerical models
-- Theoretical physics
+- Methods of Applied Mathematics and Theoretical Physics

 ## 👟 Outside the Lab